This page was last updated on 16 December, 2021.

 Passengers are allowed to enter Mongolia from the first week of June 2021.
 But that’s only for airline passengers.

--All persons arriving in Mongolia who have not been fully vaccinated against coronavirus infection (COVID-19) shall be quarantined at designated facilities for 7 days and PCR tests shall be taken on the 3rd and 6th days.
+All persons arriving in Mongolia who have not been fully vaccinated against coronavirus infection (COVID-19) or persons have vaccinated within last 14 days shall be quarantined at designated facilities for 7 days and PCR tests shall be taken on the 3rd and 6th days.

--Persons arriving in Mongolia 14 days after receiving the full dose of the coronavirus (COVID-19) vaccine or those who were diagnosed earlier with a coronavirus infection (COVID-19) and fully recovered from it shall be exempted from quarantine.
+Persons arriving in Mongolia 14 days after receiving the full dose of the coronavirus (COVID-19) vaccines upon presenting proof of vaccination or those who were diagnosed earlier with a coronavirus infection (COVID-19) and fully recovered upon presenting antibody test results or other medical documents shall be exempted from quarantine.

 1. Restaurants, fast foods and coffeeshops are allowed to service for those who fully vaccinated.
 However, the service area must operate at 50% occupancy.
 The delivery food services work normally.